 As people grow older, their home environment and needs will change.
 It may start with moving to a home that is all on one level (such as a bungalow) or moving to a supported living community with wardens.

 The most important thing for families to consider is that their relative is happy and content in their new environment.
-They may choose to live in one of the beautiful Watford care homes on offer, or they may choose to live in an annex on the family property.
+They may choose to live in one of the beautiful Signature care homes on offer, or they may choose to live in an annex on the family property.

 Whatever the choice is, it should be something that everyone is happy with.

 Care homes are very different in the way they operate, so it is important to remember that you need to take your relative on a tour so they can try the food, meet the staff, and see the bedrooms.